 The Basics.
-Two-Deep Supervision is expected, as is appropriate dress and online background (no alcohol, smoking, adult-themed material, etc.).
+The Two Adult Rule should be followed and appropriate dress and online background (no alcohol, smoking, adult-themed material, etc.) is expected.
 Monitor and promptly correct other leader behavior and statements.
 Do not take pictures or post images on social media without parent/guardian approval and never post pictures on a personal account.
 Do not post pictures that might make a person feel self-conscious, vulnerable, or would subject the person to ridicule.
 Report concerns to Staff supervisor or Program/Team Director and document both the incident and your report.